synchronisator/musescore-sonic-pi-export/README.md

 - No support for changing BPM

 # Todos
-- detect numerator / denominator
+- flags bool or number, not mixed
 - Tie/Slur-Support
 - create better beat
 - name tracks correct